 - Shared responsibility of the outcome

-- You earn the reputation of a good negotiator
+- You earn a reputation as a good negotiator

-- For parties involved, the outcome of the conflict resolution is less stressful (however, the process of finding and establishing a win-win solution may be very involving – see the caveats below)
+- For those involved, the outcome of the conflict resolution is less stressful (however, the process of finding and establishing a win-win solution may be very involved – see the caveats below)